hieuvp/learning-python/advanced-tutorials/partial-functions/README.md

 ## Concepts

-You can create partial functions in python by using the partial function from the functools library.
+You can create partial functions in python by using the partial function from the `functools` library.

 Partial functions allow one to derive a function with x parameters to a function with fewer parameters and fixed values set for the more limited function.

 Import required:

 ```python
 from functools import partial
 ```

-This code will return 8.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=multiply.py) -->
 <!-- The below code snippet is automatically added from multiply.py -->